Are you looking for people to take part in your research?

 We help find participants for a wide range of research involvement and engagement opportunities including grant applications, clinical trials and other PPIE (patient and public involvement and engagement) opportunities.

-Following your initial enquiry, you will be asked to complete a short application form and return it along with appropriate study documentation.
+Following your initial enquiry, you will be asked to complete a short application form and return it with appropriate study documentation.
 This might include the protocol or patient information sheet.
-For clinical studies appropriate ethics approvals must be in place to recruit via this method.

 Contacting us at the earliest opportunity means that we are able to advise on the best way for you to include the Research for the Future service in your recruitment strategy.

-We can provide tailored recruitment support, for example participant eligibility screening, telephone interviews and targeted social media campaigns.
-Please contact us to discuss your specific requirements.
+We are able to explore tailored recruitment support, for example participant eligibility screening, telephone interviews and targeted social media campaigns.
+Contact us to discuss your specific requirements.